assemble/assemble-workshop/src/default-layout/README.md

 app.option('layout', 'whatever-layout');
 ```

-Then use some middleware to set the default layout if not explicitely defined in the current document:
+Then use some middleware to set the default layout if not explicitly defined in the current document:

 ```js
 app.preLayout( /./, function ( view, next ) {